Akaneiro ni Somaru Saka: Plot

-Jun'ichi Nagase attends a prestigious high school.
-He has the nickname Geno Killer since he was rebellious in middle school.
-This is used, inadvertently, to help a girl named Yuuhi Katagiri from trouble.
-She later transfers to his school.
-Jun'ichi then kisses her due to a misunderstanding.
-Outraged, because he stole her first kiss and embarrassed her, she screams at him.
-Subsequently, it turns out that Yuuhi is his fiancée as arranged by their parents.
-Their parents discuss the matter and order them to go out together for a month to restore their relationship.
-If their relationship does not get better, the engagement will then be cancelled.
+High school student Jun'ichi Nagase goes by the nickname Geno Killer since he was rebellious in middle school.
+This is used inadvertently to help a girl named Yuuhi Katagiri from trouble, who later transfers to his school.
+Jun'ichi kisses her due to a misunderstanding.
+Outraged, because he stole her first kiss and make her embarrassed, she screams at him.
+Later, it turns out that Yuuhi is his fiancée as arranged by their parents.
+Their parents discuss the matter and order them to go out together for one month to restore their relationship.
+If their relationship does not get better, the engagement will be canceled.